 Living in Los Angeles, I am acutely aware that being fit, loving to exercise, and wearing bright geometric leggings everywhere you go are what make someone not only physically healthy but also cool.
 A certain type of cool that has always intimidated me.

 Never in my life have I been an athletic person.
 As a kid, when my parents and brother would go on hikes and ski trips, I would always lag a clumsy 10 minutes behind.
 I never played sports; I never cheered, jogged, or went to the gym—and girls who did terrified me on a cellular level.
 I blame my stature: I'm 5'2" and not very coordinated, and as unflattering as this is, I also hate doing things I'm bad at.

 Growing up, I also thought that since the rest of my family was into fitness, maybe one day, a love of exercise would appear out of thin air.
 In my 20s, it still hasn't happened.
 But I want it to.
 No matter my natural skill set, I want to have a long, healthy life and do what's best for my body.
 So I embarked on a little fitness experiment.
-I swallowed my fitness phobia for a few weeks to try five popular cult workouts in Los Angeles.
+I swallowed my fitness phobia for a few weeks to try four popular cult workouts in Los Angeles.
 The objective?
 To find a workout that I could get behind in one of the most intimidatingly fit cities in the world.
 Some of the classes were surprisingly enjoyable—others straight-up destroyed me.